Rocket Music Player is a music player application for Android devices with a wide range of features unavailable to the

-Try to toggle "Hide Playlists With missing M3U Files" in Rocket Players "Library and Scanner" settings.
-Then rescan by going to "Rescan for Media" in the same setting.
+Try to toggle "Hide Playlists With missing M3U Files" in Rocket Music Player's "Library and Scanner" settings.
+Then rescan in Rocket Music Player by going to "Rescan for Media" in the same setting.

-To play all go to the "Songs" (Tab) then press play.
-To shuffle all from the "Songs" (Tab) long press on a song and select "Shuffle".
+To play all go to the "Songs" tab then press play.
+To shuffle all from the "Songs" tab long press on a song and select "Shuffle".
 Here's a video tutorial on using shuffle in Rocket Music Player.

-Shuffle in Rocket Player means, randomize. i.e. Do not play a specific song/selection.
-When you select in Rocket Player, it means that you're playing a specific song/selection and the "shuffle" feature is turned off.
-Shuffle's on/off feature can be easily toggled from the "Now Playing" screen.
+Shuffle in Rocket Music Player means, randomize. e.g. Do not play a specific song/selection.
+When you select in Rocket Music Player, it means that you're playing a specific song/selection.
+The "shuffle" feature is turned off.
+Shuffle can be toggled on/off from the "Now Playing" screen.

 Headset controls are available in Rocket Music Player's "Settings - Headset Settings."
 They allow you to toggle whether or not Rocket Music Player obeys headset commands, or whether Rocket Music Player begins to play when you connect your headphones.
 It's recommended that new users view this tutorial video on headset controls.

 Rocket Music Player works with Bluetooth and single button headphones.
 When using single button headphones, use the following as a guide: